United Airlines warns 14,000 jobs at risk when payroll aid expires

 United's Friday memo said "we’re continuing to monitor demand and advocate for continued government support, and we are all working hard toward the day when we can bring back our furloughed co-workers permanently."

-American Airlines chief executive Doug Parker said on Thursday that "April 1 is approaching and demand hasn’t gotten much better...
+American Airlines chief executive Doug Parker said on Thursday that "Apr 1 is approaching and demand hasn’t gotten much better ...
 So we are definitely going to need to address this, unless demand starts to pick up."